Dexels/dexels-ui-kit/docs/DISTRIBUTION.md

 - After you've updated the version correctly you can run `npm publish`.
 This will reinstall the node modules and generate a new build.
 This new build will then be uploaded to NPM so all users can use the latest version of your package.
 - That's it!

+# Known problems
+- Styled components types bug https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33311, hence postinstall script in package.json (or lock StyledComponents types to 4.1.8)
+- Module 'react-dates/lib/constants' is not typed and prevents us using 'noImplicitAny' in types generation tsconfig.
+This needs either PR to their repo or a ticket.

 ## Sources
 - Not yet implemented: https://circleci.com/blog/publishing-npm-packages-using-circleci-2-0/
 - https://webpack.js.org/guides/environment-variables/